gonzalovaldenebro/gonzalovaldenebro/README.md

 # Hi, I'm Gonzalo 👋

 I'm an explorer in the world of data, on a quest to uncover hidden insights and transform them into valuable solutions.
+Currently, I'm eagerly preparing for new adventures, and I'm on the lookout for exciting job opportunities starting in January 2024.

 ## 🌐 Connect with Me